 Insect visitation and pollination data were collected once during the main canola bloom at each field (late June - late July), and plants were collected just prior to harvest (mid - late August).
-We recorded the number of insect visits that contacted the stigmas and anthers of flowers during 10 minutes of observation (5 min for seed fields during 2015), recorded the identity of the visitor, and counted the number of open, visitable flowers in each plot (petals had not yet started to dehisce, style had not elongated more than 3-4 millimeters beyond the anthers).
+We recorded the number of insect visits that contacted the stigmas and anthers of flowers during 10 min of observation (5 min for seed fields during 2015), recorded the identity of the visitor, and counted the number of open, visitable flowers in each plot (petals had not yet started to dehisce, style had not elongated more than 3-4 millimeters beyond the anthers).
 To assess pollen deposition, we collected stigmas from five random flowers at each female plot, mounted them in fuchsin gel on depression slides, and counted the pollen on each stigma using a LeicaDME 13595 light microscope under 100x magnification (1294 commodity and 1050 seed canola stigmas).
 At the end of the growing season, we collected three plants from the same female plot and recorded the plant density per m2 (789 commodity canola plants, 582 seed canola plants).
 After drying the plants, we weighed each plant, counted mature pods to estimate pod set, and counted the number of flower pedicels to estimate total flower production.
 We estimated seed size and seeds per pod by averaging the seed count and weight from five pods on each plant.
 Finally, we threshed all the pods for each plant by hand, winnowed them using an air separator, and weighed the total mass of cleaned seeds.

 Analysis

 To examine how yield is influenced by visitation, we used piecewise structural equation models (pSEM, ).
 Structural equation models (SEMs) are a set of linear models arranged in a causal network, which provides a framework for testing hypotheses about complex systems .
 SEMs provide a framework for empirical analysis of complex systems, as they allow causal relationships to be formally tested, can provide insight into alternative mechanisms, and are flexible in their assumptions .
 SEMs represent an intermediate class of statistical models, occupying a space somewhere between linear regression (or machine learning) models and dynamic linear models, making them ideal for generating and testing relationships between large sets of variables .
-Starting with a simple model (visitation → pollen deposition → fruit production ← plant resources), we built a detailed model relating visitation to pollination to seed yield within a causal framework (see Figure 1 in Results).
-We also ran a linear model outside of each SEM to predict total yield (g per plant) as a function of the seed size, seeds per pod, and pods per plant (see Table 6).
+Starting with a simple model (visitation → pollen deposition → fruit production ← plant resources), we built a detailed model relating visitation to pollination to seed yield within a causal framework (see Figure 1).
+We also ran a linear model outside of each SEM to predict total yield (g per plant) as a function of the seed size, seeds per pod, and pods per plant (see Table S6).
 After the models were fit and validated, we simulated seed size and yield at varying distances from pollinators, using the coefficients from each model to integrate the effect of pollination on yield across all sub-models (while holding plant density constant).